-Table 7-56: acWirelessCellularModemAlarm
+Table 7-53: acWirelessCellularModemAlarm

 Alarm acWirelessCellularModemAlarm

-OID 1.3.6.1.4.1.5003.9.10.1.21.2.0 1.3.6.1.4.1.5003.9.10.1.21.2.0.82
+OID 1.3.6.1.4.1.5003.9.10.1.21.2.0 0.82

-Description This alarm is raised when eith modem is up.
-This alarm is raised when either the wireless modem is down or in backup mode, and cleared when modem is up.
+Description This alarm is raised when either the wireless modem is down or in backup mode, and cleared when modem is up.

 Default Severity Major / Clear

 Source Varbind Text Board#x/WanLink#y

 Event Type equipmentAlarm

 Probable Cause underlyingResourceUnavailable

 Alarm Severity Condition Condition <text> Corrective Action</text>

 Major Raised when either the wireless modem is down or in backup mode, and cleared when modem is up.
 WAN wireless cellular modem alarm Get the link up.
 Investigate the possibility of an electronics failure or a problem with the radio frequency (RF) path.

 Clear WAN link up - -

-7.3.9.6 NTP Server Status Alarm
+7.3.8.6 NTP Server Status Alarm

-Table 7-57: acNTPServerStatusAlarm
+Table 7-54: acNTPServerStatusAlarm

 Alarm acNTPServerStatusAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.71 Description NTP server status alarm.
 Raised when the connection to the NTP server is lost.
 Cleared when the connection is reestablished.
 Unset time (as a result of no connection to NTP server) may result with functionality degradation and failure in device.
-If the <device> receives no response from the NTP server, it polls the NTP server for 10 minutes for a response.
-If there is still no response after this duration, the <device> declares the NTP server as unavailable, by sending this alarm.
-The failed response could be due to incorrect configuration.</device></device> Default Severity Major Event Type communicationsAlarm Probable Cause communicationsSubsystemFailure Alarm Severity Condition <text></text> Corrective Action Major No initial communication to Network Time Protocol (NTP) server.
+Default Severity Major Event Type communicationsAlarm Probable Cause communicationsSubsystemFailure Alarm Severity Condition <text></text> Corrective Action Major No initial communication to Network Time Protocol (NTP) server.
 NTP server alarm.
 No connection to NTP server.
 Repair NTP communication (the NTP server is down or its IP address is configured incorrectly in the device).
 Minor No communication to NTP server after the time was already set once. - -

-7.3.9.7 NAT Traversal Alarm
+7.3.8.7 NAT Traversal Alarm

-Table 7-58: acNATTraversalAlarm
+Table 7-55: acNATTraversalAlarm